Do I have to purchase tickets in advance? Can I pay cash?

 What if I don’t live in Boston, why would I want to take the tour?

 To learn about one of the most vibrant ethnic neighborhoods in this country.
 Since the tour is like a walking cooking class, you will learn about how Italians eat, the best ingredients and how to buy them and special cooking tips.
 Boston’s North End is a feast for the senses!
-Since most of the stores also sell online, you will learn about great sources for ingredients.
+Once you learn about these ingredients, you will also know what to look for in your local stores.
+If not, several of the shops that we visit also sell online and you can easily have these items shipped to your home.
 Your world and dinner will never be the same.

 Is the morning tour different from the afternoon tour?